coldworld22/Skillbridge/docs/installation.md

 ### Installation API

 The backend exposes protected setup endpoints at `/api/install` for automated deployments.
-They are disabled by default and can be enabled by adding `INSTALL_API_ENABLED=true` to `backend/.env`:
+They are disabled by default to reduce the attack surface.
+When you need to run the installer, explicitly enable the endpoints by setting `INSTALL_API_ENABLED=true` in `backend/.env` and restarting the backend service so the change takes effect:

 ```
 # backend/.env
 INSTALL_API_ENABLED=true
 ```

-All `/api/install` requests must be authenticated with an administrator token.
+Every request to `/api/install/*` must be authenticated with an administrator token.
+Log in as an admin (for example via `/api/auth/login`) and reuse the returned JWT as a `Bearer` token when calling the installation routes.

+After you finish the installation or automation tasks, immediately disable the API again by removing the setting or switching it back to `false` and redeploying/restarting the backend.
+Leaving the installer enabled in production is not recommended.

 ### Initial admin passwords